Looking for quick answers? Browse our glossary and the following commonly asked questions:

 This cannot be undone in the BSI client.
 However, a second Transfer task may be completed by the receiving repository to transfer the specimens back to the original repository.
 If needed, contact BSI Technical Support to explore other options.

-In the Child Completion Dialog, on the right side, there is a Children button.
+In the Create Child Vials Dialog, on the right side, there is a Children button.
 If you select this while highlighting specimens, a new dialog will open.
 Input the number of children to be created.

 (I went to the Requisition Manager, but it does not show my batch.
 What is wrong?)